kubernetes-sigs/gateway-api/geps/gep-3388/index.md

 #### linkerd2-proxy

+The Linkerd implementation of retry budgets is configured alongside service route configuration, within the [ServiceProfile CRD](https://linkerd.io/2.12/reference/service-profiles/), limiting the number of total retries for a service as a percentage of the number of recent requests.
+In practice, this functions similarly to Envoy's retry budget implementation, as it is configured in a single location and measures the ratio of retry requests to original requests across all traffic destined for the service.

 Linkerd supports [budgeted retries](https://linkerd.io/2.15/features/retries-and-timeouts/), the default way to specify retries to a service, and - as of [edge-24.7.5](https://github.com/linkerd/linkerd2/releases/tag/edge-24.7.5) - counted retries.
 In all cases, retries are implemented by the `linkerd2-proxy` making the request on behalf on an application workload.

 Linkerd's budgeted retries allow retrying an indefinite number of times, as long as the fraction of retries remains within the budget.
 Budgeted retries are supported only using Linkerd's native ServiceProfile CRD, which allows enabling retries, setting the retry budget (by default, 20% plus 10 "extra" retries per second), and configuring the window over which the fraction of retries to non-retries is calculated.

+### Proposed Design

+#### Retry Budget Policy Attachment

+While current retry behavior is defined at the routing rule level within HTTPRoute, exposing retry budget configuration as a policy attachment offers some advantages:

+* Users could define a single policy, targeting a service, that would dynamically configure a retry threshold based on the percentage of active requests across *all routes* destined for that service's backends.

+* In both Envoy and Linkerd data plane implementations, a retry budget is configured once to match all endpoints of a service, regardless of the routing rule that the request matches on.
+A policy attachment will allow for a single configuration for a service's retry budget, as opposed to configuring the retry budget across multiple HTTPRoute objects (see [Alternatives](#httproute-retry-budget)).

+* Being able to configure a dynamic threshold of retries at the service level, alongside a static max number of retries on the route level.
+In practice, application developers would then be allowed more granular control of which requests should be retried.
+For example, an application developer may not want to perform retries on a specific route where requests are not idempotent, and can disable retries for that route.
+By having a retry budget policy configured, retries from other routes will still benefit from the budgeted retries.

+Configuring a retry budget through a Policy Attachment may produce some confusion from a UX perspective, as users will be able to configure retries in two different places (HTTPRoute for static retries, versus a policy attachment for a dynamic retry threshold).
+Though this is likely a fair trade-off.

+Discrepancies in the semantics of retry budget behavior and configuration options between Envoy and Linkerd may require a change in either implementation to accommodate the Gateway API specification.

 ## API